vietlq/rtools/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --characters <LIST>    select only these characters
+    -c, --characters <LIST>
+            select only these ranges of characters
+            ranges are comma-separated
+            sample ranges: 5; 3-7,9; -5; 5-; 4,8-; -4,8

+ARGS:
+    <files>...
+            the content of these files will be used if no file given, STDIN will be used
 ```

 Examples: